GetPageSpeed/nginx-extras-docs/docs/lua/acme.md

   challenge_start_delay = 0,
   -- if true, the request to nginx waits until the cert has been generated and it is used right away blocking = false,
+  -- if true, the certificate for domain not in whitelist will be deleted from storage enabled_delete_not_whitelisted_domain = false,
+  -- the dict of dns providers, each provider should have following struct:
+  -- {
+  --   name = "prod_account",
+  --   provider = "provider_name", -- "cloudflare" or "dynv6"
+  --   secret  = "the api key or token",
+  --   domains = { "example.com", "*.example.com" }, -- the list of domains that can be used with this provider
+  -- }
+  dns_provider_accounts = {},
+  -- if enabled, wildcard domains like *.example.com will be created as SAN and CN will be example.com wildcard_domain_in_san = false,
 }
 ```